Correa keys Astros’ big inning in 6-3 win over Indians

 Lance McCullers Jr. (6-1) won his fifth straight decision.
 The right-hander was charged with two runs in 5 2/3 innings.
 McCullers was pulled with two runners on in the sixth and César Hernández followed with a three-run homer off Brooks Raley.

-The Indians loaded the bases against Blake Taylor with two outs in the eighth, but Harold Ramirez struck out to end the inning.
+The Indians loaded the bases against Blake Taylor with two outs in the eighth, but Harold Ramirez struck out.
 Ryan Presley allowed a leadoff single in the ninth, but recorded his 13th save in 14 chances.

+“Those losses against Baltimore were not ideal but we’ve been playing good baseball and we’re back to winning ballgames,” McCullers said.

+Designated hitter Franmil Reyes was activated Friday after being out since May 23 with a strained oblique and was 3 for 5. Óscar Mercado also had three hits but the Indians left 15 runners on base.

 Houston scored two runs in the second and four times in the third off starter Sam Hentges (1-3), who allowed six runs in 2 2/3 innings.